BRST methods for constructing quartic actions for spinning black holes: Introduction

 The goal of the present paper is to extend the analysis of \cite{Skvortsov2024} to the level of quartic interactions.
 To this end, we again use the BRST approach with cubic vertices that contain two copies of a massive spin s field and one massless field with a different spin $s'$.
 Later, we restrict the general approach to the case of $s'=2$ for Kerr, or to $s'=1$ for root-Kerr in examples.
 With this set up, we introduce quartic interactions between the fields by adding the quartic vertices to the cubic Lagrangian and by deforming the cubic gauge transformation rules with the relevant terms.
 We present defining equations for the quartic vertices, demonstrate gauge invariance and gauge algebra closure at the quartic level, and give example solutions for some simple choices of cubic interactions relevant to the Kerr black-hole scattering problem.
 Since, as expected, these equations are fairly complicated, we shall also consider a simpler problem of on-shell interactions.

 The paper is organized as follows.
 Section \ref{sec:brstcubic} contains a brief account of the results obtained in \cite{Skvortsov2024}.
 We collect some main facts from the gauge invariant BRST formulation of massless and massive higher spin fields, when corresponding Lagrangians contain a free part as well as cubic interactions.
-We also and list the BRST invariant cubic vertices corresponding to the on-shell three point functions obtained in \cite{ArkaniHamed2017}.
+We also list the BRST invariant cubic vertices corresponding to the on-shell three point functions obtained in \cite{ArkaniHamed2017}.

 In section \ref{sec:aqi} we add quartic interactions to the system described in section \ref{sec:brstcubic}.
 We consider three types of quartic vertices: the main vertex of interest to us which includes two copies of the massive field and two copies of the massless field ($W$); and quartic vertices containing four copies of each, the massive field ($U$), and the massless field ($X$), which are required for consistency.
-We derive the system of equations these vertices should satisfy in order to maintain both the gauge invariance of the Lagrangian and associativity of gauge transformations.
+We derive the system of equations these vertices should satisfy in order to maintain both the gauge invariance of the Lagrangian and formal closure of the gauge algebra.

 In section \ref{sec:sol} we show that this system of equations for the quartic vertices is consistent and provide a formal particular solution, given that the cubic vertices are BRST invariant; a requirement that is satisfied by construction by all consistent cubic interactions.
 Although this solution is written in an apparent nonlocal form, local solutions do exist as well.
 We give an explicit local solution for the interaction between a complex massive vector field and a massless vector field.